tourstream/tstr-crs-adapter/README.md

 The `adapterData` is also a `<CrsData>` object and is defined like above.

-And also you can close the opened iFrame in the CRS:
+And also you can interrupt the connection and close the opened CRS-iFrame via:
 ```
-ubpCrsAdapter.exit()
+ubpCrsAdapter.cancel()
 ```